azat-co/azatblog/contents/happiness/index.md

 * Forget about this illusive happiness.
 In the never-ending pursuit of it, you'll remain miserable.
 * Stop thinking that you're supposed to be happy all the time.
 Banish the entitled to feel good or thoughts on how to achieve it.
 * Just live in the moment, survive and be productive, instead of worrying about illusive feeling.

+Stop pursuing happiness; search meaning in your life instead.